saucal/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 We conform to the [WordPress JavaScript Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/javascript/).

-<h3 id="unit-and-integration-testing">Unit and Integration Testing {% include Util/top %}</h3>

-At 10up, we generally employ unit and integration tests only when building applications that are meant to be distributed.
-Writing tests for client themes usually does not offer a huge amount of value (there are of course exceptions to this).
-When we do write tests, we use [Mocha](http://mochajs.org).

 <h3 id="libraries">Libraries {% include Util/top %}</h3>

 There are many JavaScript libraries available today.
 Many of them directly compete with each other.
 We try to stay consistent with what WordPress uses.
 The following is a list of primary libraries used by 10up.